fauna/graphql-workshop/content/getting-started/uploading-your-schema/index.md

 pre: "<b>a. </b>"
 ---

+In this section you learn how to create a database and GraphQL service in Fauna.
+You learn about the resources that Fauna automatically generates from your GraphQL schema.
+Finally, you use the GraphQL playground to invoke a mutation and a query.

 ## Creating your database

 Navigate to the [Fauna Dashboard](https://dashboard.fauna.com/) in your browser and create a new database by choosing *Create Database*.
 Note the options shown in the following screenshot.